apigee-127/a127-samples/oauth-password-sample/README.md

 ### <a name="helperfunction"></a>Implementing the password check function

-If you use the password grant type, you  **must** include the `passwordCheck` element in the `x-volos-resources` definition.
+If you use the password grant type, you  **must** include the `passwordCheck` element in the `x-a127-services` definition.
 It refers to a method on a helper function, as we'll explain next.

 ```yaml
     passwordCheck: